Sparse Regular Expression Matching: Sparse State-Set Transitions

-We store the data structure from the previous section for computing internal transitions and the following additional components. \begin{OneLiners} \item Data structures for $R$ that supports \emph{lowest common ancestor queries} and \emph{first label queries}.
+\item At each branching node $v$ we store the position of the rightmost leaf in $\lef(v)$ and the position of the leftmost leaf in $\rig(v)$. \item Data structures for $R$ that supports \emph{lowest common ancestor queries} and \emph{first label queries}.
 Given a node $v$ and a character $\alpha$, a first label query, denoted $\firstlabel(v,\alpha)$, returns the lowest ancestor of $v$ whose label contains $\alpha$.